roistyx/pet-adoption-frontend/README.md

 - **React Router**: Assumed for navigation between different parts of the application, providing a standardized approach to routing.
 - **Material-UI**: Utilized for designing components and layouts, offering a consistent and attractive user interface across the application.

-## Backend Services

-Our application interacts with a Node.js backend

 ## State Management

 The application employs React's Context API and the `useReducer` hook for state management, distributed across different contexts: